Thanks for visiting my Author web site!

 His book is available as both a softcover book and an E-Book.
 You can also find a copy of the same dedication on the book details page under the From the Author section.

-Q: Why does your father not have a picture up on Amazon?
+Q: Why did it take so long for your father not put a picture up on Amazon?

-A: We are working on it!
-He prefers to post an old "cowboy" picture of himself (he would prefer not to post anything at all) but we have seen the picture but have since misplaced it.
+A: He preferred to use an old "cowboy" picture of himself (he would prefer not to post anything at all) but we have since misplaced it.
 I'll make a note to hunt for it again next time I am at their home.
+We took a promo picture of him, with Mr. Hogg in 2018, that is now on Amazon on his Author page.
 You can find pictures of both of my parents and the rest of my family on this website under Books/Series List.

 The top two pictures are taken at the Texas Renaissance Festival in Todd Mission, Tx.
 It is supposed to be one of the largest, if not the largest Renaissance Festival in the nation.
 My family and I go every year and it is always loads of fun.
 If you have children, be sure to go on a "Kid friendly" day which in the past has been on Sundays.
 I remember taking a school trip to the Renaissance Festival in the middle grade years and loved it.
 I thought it was really neat to be transported back in time to a different world.
 My husband and I always dress up, and sometimes my family.
 You can usually find us wondering around on the Fairy weekend and I usually wear my black & white short butterfly costume that you see in some of my Author photos.
 The butterfly picture was taken near one of the wedding chapels that they have on site.
 (This is *not* the butterfly costume for promotions for The Giving Butterfly.
 The Giving Butterfly butterfly costume is more like a princess type outfit with a big hoop floor-length skirt.)